Direct debit: Denmark

 Direct debit is preferred payment method for recurring household payments in Denmark.
 The service, launched back in the early seventies, is called "Betalingsservice" and is used by about 96% of the Danish households.

 Japan

 Direct debit is a very common payment option in Japan.
 When signing up for a service, such as telephone, a customer is usually asked to enter their bank details on the service submission form, to set up for automatic payments, and the company they are signing up to will take care of the rest.
 Sometimes, but not always, the customer is offered the possibility to enter credit card details instead of bank account details, to have the money directly debited from credit card instead of bank account.
+Direct debit is also an option for paying utility bills, alongside bank transfers and credit card payments.

 Malaysia

 In Malaysia, the direct debit system is available via the product known as FPX – Financial Process Exchange.
 FPX supports online direct debit as well as batch direct debit.

 Supported by Bank Negara Malaysia and the local financial institutions, FPX is operated by FPX Payment Gateway Sdn Bhd, a subsidiary company of Malaysian Electronic Payment System (1997) Sdn Bhd (MEPS).